ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

     print()
 ```

-This gives after 20 iterations, a number very close to the pi of the math library, that is great !
+This gives after 20 iterations, a number very close to the pi of the math library, that is great for a first try !

 ```
 20 iterations.